-I cut comprehensive coverage with my first two cars and was able to save hundreds each year.
-When the insurance company doesn’t have to cover you in the event of non-collision perils, they will give you a big discount.
-It’s certainly a gamble, I’d be in big trouble if a tree fell on my car, but I took on that extra risk and put the savings in my bank account.
+I cut comprehensive coverage with my first two cars after they were a bit older and saved hundreds each year.
+When the insurance company doesn't have to cover you in the event of non-collision perils, they will give you a big discount.
+It's certainly a gamble, I'd be in big trouble if a tree fell on my car, but I took on that extra risk and put the savings in my bank account.

 If you do not own your vehicle, whether it's on a lease or you have a car note, you will not have this option.
 Leases and loans will require you to have this coverage.

 When you look at your policy, review your policy coverage and you'll see exactly how much collision and comprehensive coverage is costing you.